 Prednisolone (Into the eye)

-Treats eye swelling, itching, and discomfort caused by allergies.
-Belongs to a class of drugs called corticosteroids.
+Treats eye swelling, itching, and discomfort caused by allergies, injury, or other problems.

 How to Use This Medicine: